A Tale of Two Graphs: Separating Knowledge Exploration from Outline Structure for Open-Ended Deep Research: Introduction

 Crucially, the KG is not only a memory structure, but also an explicit epistemic state that enables the agent to reason about knowledge coverage, gaps, disconnected claims, and missing relations by topological analysis.
 Together, the OG and KG form a joint exploration controller: the KG reveals missing or underexplored relations, while the OG provides structural context to prioritize and guide search, jointly generating targeted queries to resolve these gaps.
 Importantly, the OG and KG are co-evolved over iterative research rounds, with new evidence continuously reshaping both the report structure and the underlying epistemic state.

 Empirically, we find that \methodname{} leads to substantially more effective exploration and grounding across diverse research domains.
-On DeepResearch Bench~\citep{du2025deepresearch}, DeepResearchGym~\citep{coelho2025deepresearchgym}, and DeepConsult~\citep{youdotcom_deepconsult_2025}, \methodname{} consistently outperforms state-of-the-art baselines in terms of report depth, breadth, and factual grounding, i.e., reaching 53.08 RACE on DeepResearch Bench with GPT-5, and achieving 94.31 average on DeepResearchGym and 6.42 on DeepConsult with GPT-4.1, while converging in fewer research iterations.
-Ablation studies further show that the explicit use of the KG to guide search leads to more efficient exploration and higher-quality research results, confirming that \methodname{} approach is critical for effective long-horizon deep research.

-Our contributions are as follows: \begin{itemize} \item We propose the \methodname{} memory framework, which separates knowledge representation from report structure, enabling agents to maintain a semantic knowledge graph distinct from the report outline. \item We introduce a graph-driven exploration mechanism, where search queries are derived from knowledge graph topology (e.g., missing links, under-supported nodes), allowing agents to systematically identify knowledge gaps and guide exploration. \item We demonstrate through experiments on DeepResearchBench, DeepResearchGym, and DeepConsult that \methodname{} leads to improved exploration in deep research iterations and the quality of the final reports. \end{itemize}
+On DeepResearch Bench~\citep{du2025deepresearch}, DeepResearch Bench II~\citep{li2026deepresearchbench2}, DeepResearchGym~\citep{coelho2025deepresearchgym}, and DeepConsult~\citep{youdotcom_deepconsult_2025}, \methodname{} consistently outperforms state-of-the-art baselines in terms of report depth, breadth, and factual grounding, i.e., reaching 53.08 RACE on DeepResearch Bench with GPT-5, 41.48 Total on DeepResearch Bench II, and achieving 94.31 average on DeepResearchGym and 6.42 on DeepConsult with GPT-4.1, while converging in fewer research iterations.
+Ablation studies further show that the explicit use of KG to guide search leads to more efficient exploration and higher-quality research results, confirming that \methodname{} is critical for effective long-horizon deep research.
+Our contributions are as follows: \begin{itemize}[topsep=0pt,itemsep=0pt,parsep=0pt] \item We propose the \methodname{} memory framework, which separates knowledge representation from report structure, enabling agents to maintain a semantic knowledge graph distinct from the report outline. \item We introduce a graph-driven exploration mechanism, where search queries are derived from knowledge graph topology (e.g., missing links, under-supported nodes), allowing agents to systematically identify knowledge gaps and guide exploration. \item We demonstrate via experiments on four OEDR benchmarks that \methodname{} leads to improved exploration in deep research iterations and the final reports quality. \end{itemize}